F.A.Q.

 What amenities does the freediving & diving center offer?

-Located in one of our partner hotels, our center has a main room with tables and chairs, 2 men and women’s changing rooms, 2 bathrooms and 2 hot showers.
+Located in one of our partner hotels, our center has a main room with tables and chairs, 2 men and women's dressing rooms, 2 bathrooms and 2 hot showers.
 In general, we equip ourselves at the center before leaving but we can also equip ourselves later, at the marina or on site when we do a beach departure.
-When we come back, everyone cleans and rinses their equipment and hangs it in the designated area.
+When we come back, everyone cleans, rinses their equipment and hangs it in the designated area.

 For the freediving and monofin courses, we use the hotel’s pool area and train with a nice view over the ocean.